cprecioso/react-suspense/readme.md

 ### Custom Storage

-Same as their `createXCache` counterparts, but you must provide an storage object for the promise cache to be stored in.
-It's just an object with `get` and `set` methods.

 All functions also accept an object as their last parameter, with the option `storage`.
 You can provide a backend for the cache, useful for using an LRU cache ([`quick-lru`](https://github.com/sindresorhus/quick-lru)), avoiding